 2019 is a wrap Here's what I did last year.

 This was a busy academic year.
 I co-organised a workshop.
 I took a big leap in my work and submitted some philosophically oriented work to RLDM [1,2], one of which was chosen for a spotlight talk.
 I received a fellowship from Borealis AI for 2018-2019.
 I contributed to a few other projects, including a twitterbot for combating online harassment and an exploration of my meta-learning method in a continual learning robotics setting.
-I ended up presenting at a philosophy workshop in Porto.
+I ended up presenting.

 Most importantly, this year I passed my candidacy exam.
 The only thing separating me from completing my PhD is my thesis.